Angle of view (photography): Derivation of the angle-of-view formula

 Consider a rectilinear lens in a camera used to photograph an object at a distance $S_1$, and forming an image that just barely fits in the dimension, $d$, of the frame (the film or image sensor).
-Treat the lens as if it were a pinhole at distance $S_2$ from the image plane (technically, the center of perspective of a rectilinear lens is at the center of its entrance pupil):
+Treat the lens as if it were a pinhole at distance $S_2$ from the image plane (technically, the center of perspective of a rectilinear lens is at the center of its entrance pupil where chief rays meet):

 Now $\alpha/2$ is the angle between the optical axis of the lens and the ray joining its optical center to the edge of the film.
 Here $\alpha$ is defined to be the angle-of-view, since it is the angle enclosing the largest object whose image can fit on the film.
 We want to find the relationship between: